 Imperial College London’s Centre for Translational Nutrition and Food Research, and Quadram Institute have been awarded a UKRI/BBSRC Seeding Award Fund to rapidly translate research outcomes into the food system.
-The research – which had also included John Innes Centre, had shown how a naturally-occurring genetic mutation in pea, leading to different type of starch, could impact on energy and glucose homeostasis in humans, and contribute to the prevention of diabetes and cardiovascular disease.
+The research – which had also included John Innes Centre and was published in Nature Food, had shown how a naturally-occurring genetic mutation in pea, leading to different type of starch, could impact on energy and glucose homeostasis in humans, and contribute to the prevention of diabetes and cardiovascular disease.

 The clients asked us to design and run a Hack.
 The objective was to engage SMEs in the food sector and demonstrate how collaboration across the value chain could contribute to BBSRC-funded research translation.
 The ultimate objective was to access follow-on funding to demonstrate the commercial viability of novel food products..